hydroflux/abstractor-ws/README.md

 - [ ] Create a "download_setup" series of functions where if download == yes: create_directory, get current files, change active directory, etc.
 - [ ] Circle back to leopard download after completing the above
 - [ ] Create a "big cat" repo to combine information that matches between tiger & leopard
+- [ ] Add date / year into the document class in order to add the option to sort by date

 ### Leopard To Do